Raaaj2005/AI-Resume-Screener/README.md

 # 🧠 AI Resume Screener

-An LLM-powered pipeline that automatically parses a batch of resumes, compares each one against a job description, and ranks candidates by fit — built as part of an AI engineering course project.
+An LLM-powered pipeline that automatically parses a batch of resumes, compares each one against a job description, and ranks candidates by fit.

 Instead of a recruiter manually skimming dozens of PDFs, this tool extracts structured data from the job description **and** every resume using an LLM, then asks the LLM to score each candidate against the role and surface the strongest and weakest matches.